StoneMasons4106/vyerose/docs/README.md

 ### Further Testing

 * The site was tested on a variety of devices from desktop to mobile to tablet.
 Other devices were simulated through Chrome dev tools.
+    * Custom JS was written to ensure proper positioning of the footer for all devices and window sizes.

 * Lighthouse was used to test the pages of this site.
     * The weak point is mobile performance, which hovers between 55 and 59.
 However desktop performance sits above 80.
     * Every other category consistently tests above 70, and best practices and SEO rank 85 or higher in any platform or page.

+* Browsers used to test include Chrome, Edge, Safari, Opera, and Firefox.
+    * A slight change to my CSS had to be made due to Firefox not supporting the zoom attribute.
+        * Transform was used in its place, and tested.

 * Home Page:
     * The home page's design was taken from the MeFamily home page, and altered for this site.